Kate Matarese

 What’s it like to be in a room with me?

 I am a warm, compassionate and down-to-earth clinician.
-I strive to help my clients feel comfortable, accepted and understood as I feel this creates a foundation for a positive and powerful therapeutic experience.
-I regard my roles as a therapist as a privilege and hold great respect for my clients.
+I strive to help my clients feel comfortable, accepted and understood as this creates a foundation for a positive and powerful therapeutic experience.
+I also love to have a laugh with my clients because therapy can be serious without always being heavy.

 What’s my non-negotiable when it comes to taking care of my own mental health?